Congratulations to our Award Winners 2017-2018

 José Rubia Barcia Essay Prize:

 The Department of Spanish and Portuguese’s annual Spring Essay Prizes in the amount of $250 are presented to undergraduate students with a declared major or minor in one of our programs.
 Prizes are awarded for the best academic papers written initially for an upper-division course taken in the previous Spring, Winter, or Fall quarters.
-Papers submitted for consideration should be between 8 and 15 pages in length and are due May 5th to the undergraduate advisor.
+Papers submitted for consideration should be between 8 and 15 pages in length and are due in May through.
 The recipients are selected by a faculty committee and announced at the end of the Spring Quarter at a special end-of-year department reception.

 Richard Reeve Essay Prize— Essay on Spanish American literature or culture